Burris-Lab/burris-lab-data-viz/README.md

 ## R users

-If you're familiar with R and open the R project file `data-viz-resources.Proj`, you can use the [`here` package](https://here.r-lib.org/index.html) which helps you handle relative file paths so that you don't have to define them manually.
+If you're familiar with R and open the R project file `data-viz-resources.Rproj`, you can use the [`here` package](https://here.r-lib.org/index.html) which helps you handle relative file paths so that you don't have to define them manually.

 ## Direct links